josephkb87/D-projects-HaskStacks/Projects/README.rst

-Projects
+Acceleretometer

-- Acceleretometer: Acceleretometer is a Haskell application
+   Acceleretometer: Acceleretometer is a Haskell application